Fosters Mattress would like you to get the most out of your mattress, so we've provided a few tips to help you achieve this.

 Heated mattress pads, if used on high, can damage any foam mattress over a long period of time because foam acts as an insulator.
 Therefore, use caution if using heated products with your mattress.

-A word about Bed Bases:
+A word about Bed Bases and Frames:

 Moving your Bed/Mattress: